lukebrobbs/personal-site/content/blog/auth-hooks-context/index.md

 }
 ```

 To make `AuthContext` as widely available as possible, we need to wrap our application in our newly created `AuthProvider`.
-In our case, `App.js` is our top level component, so it makes sense to place `AuthProvider` here:
+In this case, `App.js` is our top level component, so it makes sense to place `AuthProvider` there:

 ```javascript
 // App.js